-Like countless fans around the world, I was shocked and saddened to hear that the magnificent John Prine has been hospitalized with what is presumed to be COVID-19.
-I was lucky enough to speak to him back in 2012, shortly after he turned 65.
-He was every bit as charming, dry-witted and openhearted as you’d expect from his music, so I thought I’d share that interview with you today.
+I was lucky enough to speak to John Prine back in 2012, shortly after he turned 65.
+He was every bit as charming, dry-witted and openhearted as you’d expect from his music.
+Since April 7 is the anniversary of his 2020 death from Covid, I’m putting it on the front page again.
 This transcript is a lot longer than the original print version.
-Get well soon, John.
-We need you.
+RIP John.
+You will be missed.
+You will not be forgotten.

 Congratulations on turning 65.
 How’s that treating you?

 Well, I was never 65 before, so I don’t have anything to compare it with.
 I know 40 sure felt good.
 I hear people moaning that they’re going to turn 40.
 I’d love to be 40 again.
 And when I look back to when I was a kid, I don’t remember any of my dad’s friends being 65 years old.
 I don’t think my grandfather made it to 65; I know my dad didn’t.
 People back then that were 65 didn’t look or feel or weren’t as active as we are now.
 It’s a different world now, you know.